Designing With Purpose, Not Just Polish.

 Outcome

-The final brand identity guide defines a refined logo system, stronger color contrast, and a complementary type hierarchy.
+The final brand identity guide defines a refined logo system, stronger colour contrast, and a complementary type hierarchy.
 Together, these elements create a consistent visual foundation that strengthens recognition and supports long-term brand growth without losing its core personality.

 Sunroast Coffee